weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

             namespace: flux-system
 ```

+It is covered by [promotion business rules](determine-promotion-needs.md#promotion-decisions-business-logic) as
+a PR will be created for each test deployment target `qa` and `perf

 ### Promotion for a pipeline with multiple deployment target per environment

 Original scenario specified [here](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258#3ea85277de5543d69a9e19407e69c84b)

-Strategy of promotion on first successful reconciliation

-It is covered by [Promotion between environment will happen when at least one of lower-environment deployment targets has been successfully deployed](determine-promotion-needs.md#promotion-decisions-business-logic)

 ```yaml
 apiVersion: pipelines.weave.works/v1alpha1